 (I have additionally confirmed this with their franchisee, the Warehouse Group).

-You can however choose to redeem points on flights and hotel stays however these are redeemed through their travel partner, PIC Travel.
+You can choose to redeem points on flights and hotel stays however these are redeemed through their travel partner, PIC Travel.

 We’re not a big fan of online stores here at Point Hacks, as they generally offer poor return for points redemptions.